Symmetric Linear Dynamical Systems are Learnable from Few Observations: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge fruitful discussions with Melvyn Tyloo and Mateusz Wilinski.
-This work has been supported by the U.S. Department of Energy/Office of Electricity Advanced Sensor and Data Analytics and Transmission Reliability and Renewable Integration programs, by the Department of Energy/Office of Electricity Advanced Grid Modeling program, by the U.S. Department of Energy/Office of Science Advanced Scientific Computing Research program, and by the Information Science \& Technology Institute at Los Alamos National Laboratory.
+The authors acknowledge fruitful discussions with Melvyn Tyloo and Mateusz Wilinski, and thank Khanh Dang for providing the scientific data.
+This work has been supported by the U.S. Department of Energy/Office of Electricity Advanced Sensor and Data Analytics and Transmission Reliability and Operations (TRO) programs, by the Department of Energy/Office of Electricity Advanced Grid Modeling program, by the U.S. Department of Energy/Office of Science Advanced Scientific Computing Research program, and by the Information Science \& Technology Institute at Los Alamos National Laboratory.